LFDT-Paladin/paladin/doc-site/docs/architecture/noto.md

 Appoint another address as the delegate that can execute a prepared unlock operation.

-Once the lock has been delegated, the notary and the lock creator can no longer interact with the locked states, until the delegate invokes the public ABI to either 1) trigger the unlock via `spendLock()` _or_ 2) cancel the lock via `cancelLock()` _or_ 3) re-delegate the lock to a different address.
+Once the lock has been delegated, the notary and the lock creator can no longer interact with the locked states, until the delegate invokes the public ABI to either 1) trigger the unlock _or_ 2) re-delegate the lock to a different address.
 Delegation can be cancelled if the current delegate re-delegates to the zero address.

-The lock must have been prepared (via `prepareUnlock`) before it can be delegated.

 ```json
 {